-The Canada Prenatal Nutrition Program (CPNP) is a community-based program delivered through the Public Health Agency of Canada (PHAC).
+The Canada Prenatal Nutrition Program (CPNP) is a community-based program funded by the Public Health Agency of Canada (PHAC).

-There are currently 330 CPNP sites serving close to 50,000 women in over 2,000 communities across Canada each year.
+There are approximately 279 CPNP projects serving over 51,000 pregnant women and parents/caregivers in over 2,000 communities across Canada each year.
 In addition, a separate stream of the program administered through Health Canada serves Inuit and First Nation women living on-reserve.

 CPNP fills a distinct gap in communities.
-Almost all sites (98 percent) report that they provide a unique service in their community.
+Almost all projects report that they provide a unique service in their community.
 Many of the other available prenatal services do not meet the needs of the CPNP target population.

 Links in this section provide information on: